MTH-361A | Spring 2026 | University of Portland

 PDFrexp \(\leftarrow\)

-random sampling simulationExponential Cumulative Distribution Function (CDF)
+random sampling simulationExponential Cumulative Density Function (CDF)

 \(\star\) The CDF, in general, computes the cumulative probability of a given PDF.